 As an investment fund holding special-purpose assets, the fund is generally exempt from corporation and trade tax.
-However, it is liable to pay corporation tax on its domestic real estate income, i.e. domestic rental income and profits from the sale of real estate located in Germany (profits from the sale of domestic real estate are tax-free with regard to hidden reserves created up to 31 December 2017 if there are more than ten years between the acquisition and sale), domestic income from equity interests and other domestic income as part of its limited income tax liability - with the exception of profits from the sale of shares in corporations.
+However, it is liable to pay corporation tax on its domestic real estate income, i.e. domestic rental income and profits from the sale of real estate located in Germany (profits from the sale of domestic real estate are tax-free with regard to hidden reserves created up to 31 December 2017 if there are more

+3 Section 165 (2) No. 15 of the German Investment Code (KAGB): a summary of the tax regulations that are important to investors, including information as to whether distributed income from the investment fund is subject to withholding tax. than ten years between the acquisition and sale), domestic income from equity interests and other domestic income as part of its limited income tax liability - with the exception of profits from the sale of shares in corporations.
 The tax rate is 15%.
 If the taxable income is levied by withholding capital gains tax, the solidarity surcharge is included in the 15% tax rate.

-However, investment income for private investors is subject to income tax as income from savings and investments if this amount - together with other capital gains - exceeds the annual flat-rate savings allowance of 1,000 euros (for single persons or separately assessed spouses) or 2,000 euros (for jointly assessed spouses).
+However, investment income for private investors is subject to income tax as income from savings and investments if this amount - together with other capital gains - exceeds the annual flat-rate savings allowance of \notin 1,000 (for single persons or separately assessed spouses) or \notin 2,000 (for jointly assessed spouses).